Monitoring Forces in Tunnel Sections with Force Meters and DAQ Systems

 The role of DAQ systems in force monitoring

-DAQ systems provide reliable data collection and continuous monitoring.
-In combination with force gauges they offer:
+DAQ systems ensure reliable data collection and continuous monitoring.
+In combination with force gauges, they offer:

-These solutions are used, among other things, in the North/South Line (Amsterdam), Liefkenshoektunnel (Antwerp) and underground infrastructure in Liège en The Hague.
+These solutions are applied in the North-South Line (Amsterdam) , the Liefkenshoek Tunnel (Antwerp) , and underground infrastructure in Liège and The Hague , among others.

 Customized force monitoring for new and existing tunnels